 André Gagné, PhD

-Professor Gagné is regularly consulted by the media and invited to lecture on religion and violence, radicalization, and the interpretation and reception of sacred scriptures.
+Professor Gagné is regularly consulted by the media and invited to lecture on the Christian right, religious violence, fundamentalism, and the interpretation and reception of the Bible.

 For more information on Dr. Gagné's research, please consult his personal website.

 - PhD (Conjoint: Université catholique de Louvain / Université de Montréal, 2008)

 - BTh (Université de Montréal, 2001)

 - Early Christianity (New Testament, Nag Hammadi)

 - Charismatic Dominionism